 We order our cup of kava, which is served cold and with pineapple.
-I learned that kava has an entire culture and etiquette behind it, and when you drink it in Fiji, you are given the option of a “low tide” or “high tide” serving.
+I learn that kava has an entire culture and etiquette around it.
+When consumed in its native home of Fiji, you are given the option of a “low tide” or “high tide” serving.
 We took the latter.
-Immediately our tongues and lips tingled with numbness and Dalia and I began to giggle.
-The happy had arrived.
+Immediately my tongue and lips tingle with numbness and I begin to giggle.
+The happy has arrived.

-If you Google kava, you will get numerous results with warnings and side effects.
+If you Google kava, numerous results with warnings and side effects will ensue.
 Kava is a root that causes a euphoric and relaxed feeling.
-There’s nothing crazier to it.
+What my stoner friends would refer to as a nice high.
 Google will also inform you it’s an acquired taste.
-Here’s where you should not believe Google.
-I don’t see how anyone acquires this if they have functioning taste buds.
-The sweet little pineapple is your chaser.
-Ask for extra.
+You should not believe Google.

-I will take the opportunity here to state one must drink about 20 glasses of kratum to become Mick Jagger.
+It takes roughly 20 glasses of kratum to become Mick Jagger.
 Fear not having a glass, you’ll be fine.
-None of us left in any such condition.
 Kratum is served warm and tastes like herbal tea.
 You won’t need a pineapple or a hail Mary to tolerate it.

-As the boys switched over to kratum, a polite man donning dreadlocks began to tell us about it.
-The gentlemen, a former opium addict, offered his perspective.
+As the boys switched over to kratum, a polite man donning dreadlocks begins to tell us about it.
+The gentlemen, a former opium addict, offers his perspective.
 Kratum relaxes you the same way kava does, but with an added layer of focus and creative inspiration.
 A more purposeful high, if you will.

-As we considered these differences, a woman suddenly ran in desperately looking around the shop until she laid her eyes on Jaime.
-“Can I get a cigarette?” she said anxiously.
-Although he had just finished rolling a fresh one, I saw him consider the karma points before happily handing it to her.
-She smiled, looked down and ran out.
-We were all a bit confused but figured it came with the strange territory.
+As we consider these differences, a woman runs in desperately looking around the shop until she lays her eyes on my fiance.
+“Can I get a cigarette?” she says anxiously.
+Although he had just finished rolling a fresh one, I see him consider the karma points before handing it to her.
+She smiles, looks down and runs out.

-Moments later, Jack Sparrow came to inform us she had committed a crime with her boyfriend and was arrested shortly after.
+If it weren't for the loss feeling of my face, I'd ask him why he gave that crazy lady his cigarette.
+Moments later, Jack Sparrow informs us she's committed a crime with her boyfriend and was arrested shortly after.
 That was her last cigarette for a while.
-Karma points for us!